Skip to content

 Stephanie DeMarco — Science Writer

 Stephanie is a science journalist and editor based in Los Angeles.
-She is an Assistant Editor at Drug Discovery News.
-Check out some of her favorite stories below:
+She is the Managing Editor at The Scientist.

 • Home